 It’s also a deeply macho buddy comedy carried by two focused lead performances from Leonardo DiCaprio, as washed-up and self-centered “Bounty Law” television actor, Rick Dalton, and the slyly grinning Brad Pitt as Cliff Booth, his kickass, war hero stunt double and personal assistant.
 As you probably know, Dalton lives on Cielo Drive right next to Roman Polanski and Sharon Tate, who have moved into music producer Terry Melcher’s old home, while Booth lives in a nearby dirty trailer with a ripped pitbull named Brandy.

 Strangely, for a film ostensibly about the Manson murders, this is one of Tarantino’s least violent works, ambling along at a leisurely pace for its first 140 minutes.
+Some people will be bored.
 While it's not his tightest narrative, I found the first two hours enjoyable simply because I'm fascinated by that time and place and the set detail fully immerses the viewer into that world.
 All the eye candy allows Tarantino to repeatedly underscore his abiding crush on a bygone era of more manly men.
-He clearly worships the Steve McQueens of the world who were stoic, but if need be, could easily step up and kick somebody’s ass without spilling their beer.
+He clearly worships the Steve McQueens of the world who were stoic, but if need be, could kick somebody’s ass without spilling their beer.
 And he mocks and bashes (literally) the hippies as forebears of today's PC liberals.

 If you know Tarantino’s backstory, you can tell that it’s a highly personal film as well, and not just in his usual fanboy gushing over Spaghetti westerns, martial arts masters and women's feet.
 What may be problematic for these viewers are certain scenes that seem to offer a disturbing defiance from Tarantino regarding his own low-points in the public eye.
 Yes, I’m talking about his defense on "The Howard Stern Show" of statutory rapist Roman Polanski, but there also seems to be a little shade thrown on the whole Uma Thurman incident.
 Thurman was injured filming “Kill Bill” and later claimed Tarantino encouraged her to perform unsafe driving work on set.